Smarter Balanced Interim Assessment Video SeriesGo to Top

 The interim assessment video series consists of five narrated presentation modules with embedded system demonstrations.
 Each module is 10 to 25 minutes in length.
 This video series complements the Interim Assessment User Guide (PDF), which contains more detail for educators using the Smarter Balanced Interim Assessments.

-Videos one through four in this series were updated in January 2018.
-Video five was updated in September 2017.
+The videos for module one through four in this series were updated in November 2019.
+Module five is expected in December 2019.

 Module 1: Introducing the Smarter Balanced Interim Assessments

-This 10-minute module provides information on the value and usefulness of the interim assessments, the differences between and features of both types of interim assessments, student accessibility supports, and available online resources.
-Also covered are user roles, their access level, and security considerations.
+This six-minute module provides information on the value and usefulness of the interim assessments, the differences between and features of both types of interim assessments, student accessibility supports, available online resources, and security considerations.

 Module 2: Interim Assessment Viewing System

-This 9-minute module demonstrates logging into and navigating the Interim Assessment Viewing System and describes how the viewing system can be used by educators to prepare for the administration of interim assessments.
+This three-minute module provides information on how to log into and navigate the Interim Assessment Viewing System and describes how the viewing system can be used by educators to prepare for the administration of interim assessments.

 Module 3: Interim Assessment Administration

-This 23-minute module demonstrates using the Test Administrator Interface to initiate a test session, approve students for testing, and monitor student status during testing.
+This seven-minute module provides information on how to use the Test Administrator Interface to initiate a test session, approve students for testing, and monitor student status during testing.
 In addition, the use of the Test Operations Management System (TOMS) to manage student enrollment and accessibility supports and the important role of the California Longitudinal Pupil Achievement Data System (CALPADS) are discussed.

 Module 4: Interim Assessment Hand Scoring

-This 21-minute module demonstrates how to use the Interim Assessment Hand Scoring System and the contents of the hand scoring training guides and exemplars.
+This four-minute module provides information on how to use the Interim Assessment Hand Scoring System and the contents of the hand scoring training guides and exemplars.
 In addition, considerations for planning the hand scoring of interim assessment items and suggested uses for hand scoring training materials are discussed.

 Module 5: Interim Assessment Reporting System